telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 # ComboBox Overview

 The [Kendo UI ComboBox widget](http://demos.telerik.com/kendo-ui/combobox/index) displays a list of values and allows for a single selection from that list.

 It enables the user to enter custom values through the keyboard.
 The ComboBox represents a richer version of the `<select>` element and provides support for local and remote data binding, item templates, and configurable options for controlling the list behavior.

-To restrict the user input, use the [Kendo UI DropDownList widget](http://demos.telerik.com/kendo-ui/dropdownlist/index).
+To restrict the user input, use the [Kendo UI DropDownList](http://demos.telerik.com/kendo-ui/dropdownlist/index).

 ## Getting Started

 ### Initialize the ComboBox

-The Kendo UI ComboBox widget can be initialized in three ways:
+You can initialize the Kendo UI ComboBox widget in any of the following ways:

 1. By using the `<option>` tag of an existing `<select>` element with defined data items.
 2. By binding the widget to a local data array and using the `<input>` element.